The Craftisan, tea-inspired gelato and hand-crafted desserts

 The Craftisan is the sister cafe of Soul Cafe which is located on the ground floor.
 Both cafes belong to the same owner.
-Soul Cafe serves mostly main courses and pastas while The Craftisan specialises in gelato-inspired desserts.
+Soul Cafe serves mostly main courses and various kinds of pasta while The Craftisan specialises in gelato-inspired desserts.
 Ascend a flight of stairs and treat yourself to sinfully-delicious treats.

 T: +604 227 8200